 Genuine Quinacridone Gold made with PO49 is now only available in Daniel Smith 15ml tubes.
 They bought all of the pigment that remained when manufacturing was discontinued.
 I also found some old stock of W&N genuine Quinacridone Gold.
 The first two are genuine PO49 samples, the rest are mixed hues.

 Mixed Pigment and single pigment 'Indian Yellow' Watercolours.

 These are mostly a mixture of three pigments including white, though PBr24 is a lovely option.

 Mixed Pigment Yellow Watercolours

 May be a mixture of two or more yellow pigments or a yellow and an orange or a couple of pigments and white.
 Where possible, I prefer the real pigment to a mixed hue.
-See also some unusual 'yellows' in the miscellaneous section at the bottom.
+See also some unusual 'yellows' in the miscellaneous section.

 These swatches are painted and added as a guide.
 The intention is show the characteristics of each colour when painted.
 The colour reproduction is not perfect but hopefully will still be helpful used in conjunction with the manufacturer's website.
 Thank you to those of you, from Canada, Sweden, Australia and the USA, who have helped me with this section by sharing your favourite colours.
 If you notice errors please let me know so I can correct them.
 If you have artist quality watercolour that are not shown here and want to help me build up this resource, also please let me know :-)